Tilt

 - Bookings 13 11 02

-In this 40-minute Planetarium show students explore how the four seasons are caused by the tilt of the Earth's axis combined with the Earth’s orbit around the Sun and how the seasons and length of day vary across the Earth, from the poles to the equator.
+This curriculum-aligned Planetarium show for primary students explores how the seasons are caused by the tilt of the Earth's axis combined with the Earth’s orbit around the Sun, and how the seasons and the length of day vary across the Earth from the poles to the equator.

 Victorian Curriculum links